thejzagency/swfldines/SENDGRID_MARKETING_SETUP.md

 **Email 1 - Day 0 (Immediate Welcome):**
 - Send: Immediately when added to list
-- Subject: `Welcome to SW Florida Dines - Your Restaurants Are Live!`
+- Subject: `Welcome to SW Florida Dines - Your Restaurant is Now Listed!`
 - Content:
   ```
   Hi there!

-  Thank you for uploading your restaurants to SW Florida Dines!
-Your listings are now live and visible to potential customers searching for dining options in Southwest Florida.
+  Great news!
+Your restaurant has been added to SW Florida Dines and is now live and visible to potential customers searching for dining options in Southwest Florida.

-  Here's what happens next:
+  Here's what this means for you:
-  - Your restaurants are immediately searchable on our directory
+  - Your restaurant is immediately searchable on our directory
   - Customers can view your contact information, hours, and details
-  - You'll start appearing in search results for your cuisine type and location
+  - You're now appearing in search results for your cuisine type and location

   Want to stand out even more?
-Consider upgrading to a Featured, Premium, or Spotlight listing to get:
+Consider claiming and upgrading your listing to get:
   ✨ Higher visibility in search results
   ✨ Featured placement on the homepage
   ✨ Detailed analytics and insights
   ✨ Custom photo galleries
   ✨ Priority support
+  ✨ Ability to update your own information

-  [View Pricing Plans] → Link to: https://www.swfldines.com/pricing
+  [Claim Your Listing] → Link to: https://www.swfldines.com

   Questions?
 Reply to this email anytime.